June 2024

-REMINDER: On June 27th NCATC is holding our Q2-24 – Quarterly Drop-In which focuses on one of the four Strategic Pillars of Success: Work-Based Learning / Apprenticeships – Promising Practices and Needs Discussion.
+REMINDER: On October 3rd NCATC is holding our Q3-24 – Quarterly Drop-In, which focuses on one of the four Strategic Pillars of Success: Emerging Technologies: Future of Workforce – Industry 4.0/x.0, Advanced Technology, Smart Automation & Manufacturing – Promising Practices and Needs Discussion.
 REGISTER HERE

 As always, we encourage you to stay regularly connected and up to date on all ATC, WFD, and CTE-related activities and guidance, via the weekly updated NCATC website, social media (LinkedIn, Facebook, Instagram, Twitter, etc.), and quarterly e-newsletters.